-Overhead costs are the ongoing costs of running the Agency that are not directly related to water production or water service.
-These costs are referred to as Central Administration costs, or indirect costs and are shared across all Agency departments.
+Overhead costs are costs not directly related to water production or water service but are necessary for the operation of the Agency and are shared across all Agency departments.
 The Agency's central administration program includes the accounting, human resources, governance (Board of Directors), finance, procurement, and management departments.
-Some examples of overhead include salaries, wages, and benefits of personnel in the central administrative program, as well as utilities, supplies, organizational memberships, insurance, information technology, legal services, and building maintenance, among others.
-Detailed central administration costs are included in the Technical Appendix at the end of this report.
+Some examples of Agency overhead include salaries, wages, and benefits of personnel in the central administrative program as well as utilities, supplies, organizational memberships, information technology, legal services, and building maintenance, among others.
+Detailed Central Administration costs are included in the Technical Appendix at the end of this report.

-The overhead calculation uses both direct labor costs and indirect costs for all Agency programs.
+The overhead calculation uses both direct and indirect labor costs for all Agency programs.
 Direct labor costs are Agency staff hours charged directly to the following programs: Water Utility Support Services, Supply Source and Conveyance, Water Storage, Water Treatment, Water Transmission, and Flood Protection.
-Indirect overhead are charged to the Central Administration program.
+Indirect labor costs are Agency staff hours charged to the Central Administration program.
 Table 5 shows the total direct and indirect costs to each program.

-Table 5: Agency Direct Labor and Indirect Costs (CY 2024)3
+Table 5: Agency Direct and Indirect Labor Costs (CY 2024)3

+rabic or igonog a most arranged about cooks (or act if

-Programs Direct Labor Indirect Costs
+Programs Direct Labor Indirect Labor

 Water Utility Support Services \$3,210,435 \$0

 Supply Source & Conveyance \$304,292 \$0

 Water Storage \$1,502,895 \$0

 Water Treatment \$6,853,977 \$0

 Water Transmission \$1,103,158 \$0

 Central Administration \$0 \$5,505,965

 Flood Protection \$1,890,545 \$0

 Total - Programs \$14,865,301 \$5,505,965

 Table 6 shows the total direct and indirect costs from Table 5 and adds the allocation of indirect costs to each program based on the proportion of direct labor costs.
-For example, the following equation is used to calculate the allocated Central Administration indirect costs for the Water Utility Support Services program:
+For example, the following equation is used to calculate the allocated Central Administration indirect costs for Water Utility Support Services program: